FCC's TCPA One-to-One Consent Rule Shot Down

 While the One-to-One rule didn't stick, good consent practices are still important.
 Follow federal and state requirements, and always prioritize clear communication with your customers.
 You can read more about the court's decision here.

 Disclaimer: This content is provided as a guide and is not intended to replace legal counsel on compliance matters.
-Telemarketing regulations and requirements vary and evolve.
-Each business's obligations differ based on specific operations and state(s) of operation.
+Telemarketing regulations and requirements vary and are subject to ongoing evolution.
+Each business's obligations differ based on specific operations and the state(s) of operation.
 Please consult with appropriate legal counsel for advice or clarification on your unique compliance needs.

 References